 This is probably the most important part of your estate sale contract.
 How much you charge can make or break the deal.
 Since pricing varies based on region, do your due diligence to see how other estate sale companies in your area operate.
 Don’t be afraid to ask questions.
 The Facebook Group, The Estate Sale Company Network, is an excellent online resource exclusively for estate sale professionals.

 Insurance: Is Everyone Covered?

-As an estate sale company, you should be bonded and insured.
+Professional liquidators should be bonded and insured to cover any possible estate sale dangers and liabilities.
 However, it’s also important that your client have current homeowner’s insurance as well.
 Accidents happen, especially in strange homes, and in the event a shopper gets injured—or worse—during your sale, you want to make sure all parties are covered.
 This goes for damage to the premises and/or damage or loss to any items at the estate.